ramakers/deep-rnafold/README.md

 The raw data for training the embeddings is placed in ./data/substructures_drifts.pkl and consists of three pandas DataFrames for train, validation and test set.

-For training the generator, we refer to the .npy file in the repository which i a matrix consisting sequence, embedding, shape and homologs information.
+For training the generator, we refer to the .npy file in the repository which is a matrix consisting stacked sequence, embedding, shape and homologs information.

 ************************
 ## VQVAE